-During the fiscal year ended October 31, 2019, the Board of Directors held seven meetings.
-During fiscal 2019, each director attended 100% of the meetings of the Board of Directors and committees on which they served.
-We do not have a formal policy regarding attendance by members of the Board of Directors at the Annual Meeting of shareholders, but we encourage directors to attend and historically, most have done so.
-All members of the Board of Directors attended the 2019 Annual Meeting of Shareholders.
+During the fiscal year ended October 31, 2020, the Board of Directors held five meetings.
+During fiscal 2020, each director attended 100% of the meetings of the Board of Directors and committees on which they served.
+While we do not have a formal attendance policy, all Board of Directors members attended the 2020 Annual Meeting of Shareholders.